Leonardo DiCaprio as Frank Abagnale, in Catch Me If You Can (DreamWorks)

 Myside bias refers to our abiding tendency to search for, interpret and favor information in ways that confirm our preexisting beliefs while giving little credence to alternative views.
 People will interpret ambiguous or even blatantly false data as supporting their favored position because it is just easier that way.

 Mental exhaustion sets in when confusing information consumes the energy we need to sample our own thoughts.
-That’s one of the reasons that reasonable persons are sometimes totally irrational.
-Motivated reasoning is a cognitive tool we use to maintain positive self-regard and avoid cognitive dissonance by ignoring troubling information that contradicts our core beliefs.
+That’s one of the reasons that reasonable people are sometimes totally irrational.
+Motivated reasoning is a coping tool we use to maintain self-esteem and avoid cognitive dissonance by ignoring troubling information that contradicts our core beliefs.
 It is much easier to dismiss a contradiction than to examine it.

 In their book The Enigma of Reason, Hugo Mercier and Dan Sperber contend that reason is a trait that emerged on the savannas of Africa and should be understood in that context.
 They argue that humans’ biggest advantage is our ability to cooperate.
 Reason developed not to solve abstract problems but to resolve the problems posed by living in social groups.
 From this perspective, myside bias is about adopting a narrative that identifies us as a member of the tribe in good standing.
 Our fractured culture is tribal in nature.